bredelings/BAli-Phy/doc/man/bali-phy.md

 # CONFIGURATION FILES

-Configuration files are inputs to **infer**.
+Configuration files are inputs to the default inference mode.
 An option is written on its own line as `:option value`.
 Blank lines and lines whose first non-whitespace character is `#` are ignored.
 Every other line is model-language source; these source lines may appear before, between, or after option lines and retain their relative order.
 Sequence data can be supplied with `:align FILE`.

 BAli-Phy does not load an implicit `~/.bali-phy` file.
-Pass a configuration file explicitly with **infer --config**.
+Pass a configuration file explicitly with **--config**.

 # HASKELL COMPILER OPTIONS